 About

-Foy Scalf is a scholar, librarian, and humanist interested in the history of the ancient world, the methods of its study, and how to spread that knowledge.
-He is Research Associate; Head of Research Archives; and Head of the the Integrated Database Project at the Oriental Institute of the University of Chicago.
-He also acts as Principal Investigator for a corpus-based digital project known as OIDOO, the Oriental Institute Demotic Ostraca Online.
-He received his PhD in Egyptology from the University of Chicago with a dissertation examining funerary literature from Roman Egypt and identifying its origins in the oral traditions attested in graffiti from preceding centuries.
-He curated a special exhibit for the Oriental Institute Museum called “Book of the Dead: Becoming God in Ancient Egypt” and assembled a group of internationally-acclaimed scholars as editor of the accompanying catalog.
-In 2016, he was awarded the Archival Innovator Award by the Society of American Archivists for his role in the Oriental Institute’s Integrated Database Project.
+Foy Scalf is a nonprofit professional working at the intersection of higher education, museums, libraries, digital humanities, and scholarship.
+As a nonprofit professional and librarian, he has managed the premiere library for the study of ancient West Asia and North Africa as Head of the Research Archives at the Institute for the Study of Ancient Cultures of the University of Chicago.
+As a scholar and Research Associate, he has published widely on ancient Egypt within its North African context, making contributions to the understanding of its intellectual culture, textual transmission, and history of the book.
+He is currently involved as principal investigator in several major Digital Humanities projects, including the CEDAR Book of the Dead project and the ISAC Museum Demotic Ostraca Online database.
+He received his PhD in Egyptology with honors from the University of Chicago with a dissertation examining religious literature from Roman Egypt and identifying its origins in the oral traditions attested in graffiti from preceding centuries.
+He curated a special exhibit for the ISAC Museum called “Book of the Dead: Becoming God in Ancient Egypt” and assembled a group of internationally-acclaimed scholars as editor of the accompanying catalog.
+In 2016, he was awarded the Archival Innovator Award by the Society of American Archivists for his role in the Integrated Database Project.
+As an educator, Foy received the 2022 College of Applied Social Sciences Excellence in Teaching award for part-time faculty at Dominican University.
+He continues to promote outreach through numerous talks, events, and courses.

-Visit the Scholarship page to learn more about his work or click on the social media links at the top of this page to follow along.
+Visit the Scholarship page to learn more about his work, arrange a lecture for your group or institution, or click on the social media links at the top of this page to follow along.

 2017.08.09 - Portrait 1